felixlu4725/Content-Aware-Image-Resizer/README.md

 Content-Aware Image Resizer
 ===========================
 An advanced content-aware, image resizing program utilizing seam carving algorithm in C++ that allows image to be scaled without losing/distorting meaningful image landmarks.
-This is implemented according to the [naive bayes algorithm](http://graphics.cs.cmu.edu/courses/15-463/2007_fall/hw/proj2/imret.pdf).
+This is implemented according to the seam carving algorithm described in [Avidan & Shamir, 2007](http://graphics.cs.cmu.edu/courses/15-463/2007_fall/hw/proj2/imret.pdf) which finds the path of least energy density for removal by computing a energy matrix mapping to the image.

 ## Demo
 Original Image: 479x382